-MARTIAL ARTS FOR ADULTS & CHILDREN
+MARTIAL ARTS FOR ADULTS & CHILDREN, NEW YORK

 Though it started as a set of techniques known as "Elephant Style", in the hands of general Ngok Fei,it evolved into a more complex system of handwork including grappling, locking and use of pressure points.
 This system, under Ngok Fei, came known as "Eagle Hand" and it included Eagle Claw's famous 108 Locking Hand Techniques.